googleapis/google-cloud-ruby/google-cloud-error_reporting/docs/instrumentation.md

 ```

 ## Configuration
+The Stackdriver ErrorReporting instrumentation featuers should work by default
+on Goolge Cloud Platform environments without needing any additional
+configurations.
+In case you want customization or running from none Google Cloud
+Platform environments, the ErrorReporting and all Stackdriver services
-All Stackdriver service instrumentation can be configured through a single interface
+instrumentation can be configured through a single interface
 ```ruby
 require "google/cloud/error_reporting"